WoW: TBC Classic – What values do tanks, casters and melee have to achieve?

 The most important limits for tanks in TBC Classic

-When it comes to tank stat prioritization, there are two main areas of focus: 1) survivability through critical hit immunity and smashing hit immunity, and 2) aggro build-up (often influenced by hit rating and expertise).
+When it comes to tank stat prioritization, there are two main areas of focus: 1) survivability through critical hit immunity and smashing hit immunity, and 2) aggro -up (often influenced by hit rating and expertise).

 Crit immunity for level 70 tanks when fighting raid bosses: 490 defense (you need 140 defense or 332 defense rating through equipment)